VektrexElectronicSystems/SpikeSafePythonSamples/spikesafe_python_lib_docs/Threading/wait/README.md

 Wait time in seconds to suspend the current thread.

 ### Examples
-The following example demonstrates the wait_time function.
+The following example demonstrates the wait function.
 It setups up a SpikeSafe channel, starts it, waits until the event `100, Channel Ready` is returned from the SpikeSafe event queue, and monitors the event queue and readings once per second for 15 seconds.
 ```
 # set Channel 1's pulse mode to DC and check for all events
 tcp_socket.send_scpi_command('SOUR1:FUNC:SHAP DC')